 Stem cells are important for many reasons.
-In the embryo, stem cells will develop into the whole body of the organism, including all of the organs such as the heart, lung, skin and other tissues and cells.
-In some adult tissues, such as bone marrow, adult stem cells are usually used to replace damaged blood cells and can be used to treat conditions such as leukaemia.
+In the embryo, stem cells will develop into the whole body of the organism, including all of the organs such as the heart, lungs, skin and other tissues and cells.
+In some adult tissues, such as bone marrow, adult stem cells are used to replace damaged blood cells and can be used to treat conditions such as leukaemia.

 Uses of stem cells

-Cancers such as leukaemia which affects white blood cells can be treated using stem cells.
+Cancers such as leukaemia, which affects white blood cells, can be treated using stem cells.
 Bone marrow transplant involves destroying damaged or diseased blood cells and replacing them with healthy adult stem cells from the bone marrow.

 Most medical uses of stem cells are still experimental.
 Treatments are still being researched for treating diseases such as:

-Risks -The properties of stem cells are not fully understood.
+The properties of stem cells are not fully understood.
 This means that there are some risks involved in stem cell treatment:

-There's a risk of infections from the operations involved or from infected stem cells.
+There's a risk of infections from the operations involved, or from infected stem cells.